Scalable Gaussian Processes for Integrated and Overlapping Measurements Via Augmented State Space Models: Introduction

 For a pair of points $t$ and $t'$, the GP covariance function is \citep[Eq.
 4 in][]{HartikainenSarkka2010}

 To generate predictions or compute likelihoods, because everything is Gaussian, we need only track the means and variances of these $\bm{x}_k$ from state to state.
-A vast literature anchored in control theory exists for doing just that, as countless real world problems can be modeled as state space systems.
-The Kalman filter and RTS smoothing algorithms, discussed more in the following sections, yield the optimal predictions for such linear Gaussian systems; these optimal predictions are identical to the GP conditioned mean and variance.
-See \citet{SarkkaBFSbook} \citep[][for the continuous case]{SarkkaSDEbook} for the full derivations, or Figure~\ref{fig:ss_vs_gp} for a numerical demonstration.
-Formally, for a 1-D timeseries, these algorithms scale as \bigO{N d^3} as they involve matrix operations (multiplications, inversions) on (at largest) $d \times d$ matrices per iteration through the $N$ data points.
-For the SSMs we consider, $d = 2$ or 3, so for realistic datasets $N \gg d$ and so \bigO{N d^3}~$\simeq$~\bigO{N}.
+A vast literature anchored in control theory exists for doing just that as countless real-world problems can be modeled as state-space systems.
+The Kalman filter and Rauch--Tung--Striebel (RTS) smoothing algorithms, discussed further in the following sections, yield the optimal predictions for such linear Gaussian systems; these optimal predictions are identical to the GP conditioned mean and variance.
+See \citet{SarkkaBFSbook} \citep[][for the continuous case]{SarkkaSDEbook} for the full derivations or Figure~\ref{fig:ss_vs_gp} for a numerical demonstration.

-We summarize the ingredients of a SSM and their relationship to traditional GPs in Table~\ref{tab:ssm-gp-matrices} of Appendix~\ref{appendix:table}.